 Check out my recommendations for cashmere yarn, super bulky merino, and silk yarn if you want to save money.

-Here are some key decision-making factors to look for when choosing the best, most expensive yarn fiber.
+Here are key decision-making factors to consider when choosing the best, most expensive yarn fiber.

 What Kind Of Care Does It Need?

 An expensive yarn needs gentle treatment.
 Handwashing is best.

 Lay the garment out flat to dry.

 Vicunas, Guanacos, Muskoxen, and Bison only produce limited wool per year.

 How Much Yardage?